 Waubgeshig Rice is an author and journalist originally from Wasauksing First Nation.
 His first short story collection, Midnight Sweatlodge, was inspired by his experiences growing up in an Anishinaabe community, and won an Independent Publishers Book Award in 2012.
 His debut novel, Legacy, followed in 2014.
 A French translation was published in 2017.
 His latest novel, Moon of the Crusted Snow, was released in October 2018 and became a national bestseller.

 Waub got his first taste of journalism in 1996 as an exchange student in Germany, writing articles about being an Anishinaabe teen in a foreign country for newspapers back in Canada.
 He graduated from Ryerson University’s journalism program in 2002.
 He’s worked in a variety of news media since, reporting for CBC News for the bulk of his career.
 In 2014, he received the Anishinabek Nation’s Debwewin Citation for excellence in First Nation Storytelling.
-He currently hosts Up North, CBC Radio’s afternoon show for northern Ontario.
+His most recently role was host of Up North, CBC Radio’s afternoon show for northern Ontario.
 He left CBC in May 2020 to focus on his literary career.

-His proudest roles are as dad to Jiikwis and husband to Sarah.
+His proudest roles are as dad to Jiikwis and Ayaabehns and husband to Sarah.
 The family splits its time between Sudbury and Wasauksing.